Getting Specific - Twitter

 What is Twitter?

-Twitter and 'tweeting' is about broadcasting daily short burst messages to the world, with the hope that your messages are useful and interesting to someone.
+Twitter and 'tweeting' are about broadcasting daily, short, burst messages to the world in the hope that your messages are useful and interesting to someone.
 In other words, microblogging.

 The Rub: Twitter allows only 280 characters per post, or Tweet, so you must maximize the characters you have by being creative and concise.